oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 JADN's native format is structured JSON, and a broad variety of tools exist for creating and manipulating information in JSON format.

  - a JADN schema is structured data that can be generated and transformed programmatically
- - JADN schema's employ a  simple, regular structure (every type definition has the same five fields)
+ - JADN schemas employ a simple, regular structure (every type definition has the same five fields)